 This is why it’s so important to take good care of other people’s names.
 We cherish the sound of our name being spoken with love, by those closest to us.
 We also feel the pain upon hearing our name being used in a blaming, critical or belittling way.
 And then there is the case of no one calling our name, ever – what happens then?
 We become invisible – there is no “me” – that’s what abandonment feels like, and the name stores that emotion too.

-In some old cultures, you were given a child-name at birth, then later received your adult name when you were old enough.
+In some old cultures like ancient Japan or native American culture, you were given a child-name at birth, then later received your adult name when you were old enough.
 I think this was a very effective custom designed to help each person discard the childish identity attached to his/her name (along with any sense of insecurity and powerlessness attached to it), and become a strong adult who is part of the community.

 Somehow I’m inclined to think there was less of what we today call a “Peter Pan syndrome” in those cultures…Probably there was no blaming the boss (parents), no victim behaviors.
 All of that was discarded with the child name.

-The moral of the story (if this is true, and I suspect it is) is not so much to change your name literally in a new age way, but to realize that you can choose to adopt a different, altogether more empowering identity if you like.
-We’re adults now, and no one is calling us names or belittling us – you may be lucky enough to have positive people around you that actually praise you and build you up.
-If you’d like more help, however, here is what you can do:
+The moral of the story is not so much to change your name literally in a new age way, but to realize that you can choose to adopt a different, altogether more empowering identity if you like.
+As an adult, you’re free to shape your own identity!